Section 25 (band): Early recordings 1977–1982 (Always Now to Key of Dreams)

 Section 25 formed in Poulton-le-Fylde near Blackpool, Lancashire, in November 1977.
 Initially the band was a duo, consisting of brothers Larry Cassidy (bass, vocals) and Vincent Cassidy (drums).
-In June 1978 they made their live debut with Phil Denton on guitar.
-Denton was replaced in November by Paul Wiggin.
+In June 1978 they made their live debut with Phil Denton on guitar; he was replaced in November by Paul Wiggin.
 June 1979 saw the Cassidy brothers promote a charity gig in aid of International Year of the Child at Blackpool Imperial Hotel, featuring Section 25 and other local bands as well as Joy Division and Orchestral Manoeuvres in the Dark.
 As a result, Section 25 were invited to play at the Russell Club in Manchester, and joined Factory Records.

 Their debut 7″, "Girls Don't Count", was released in July 1980 on Factory Records, produced by Ian Curtis and Rob Gretton of Joy Division.
 All Section 25 releases would be released through either Factory Records (until the demise of that label), or sister imprint Factory Benelux.
 Their debut LP, Always Now, appeared in 1981 and was produced by Martin Hannett at Britannia Row studio.
 The pochette sleeve was among the most expensive and elaborate in the label's history (designed by Peter Saville) utilising an exclusive 'marble' effect design printed on the inner jacket and a fold-out cover that resembled a match-book similar to the cover used by Cabaret Voltaire for their 2x45 album.

 The three-piece group played many gigs in Britain and Northern Europe between 1979 and 1981, both as a headline act and with other Factory Records artists, such as Joy Division, A Certain Ratio, Blurt, The Durutti Column, Crispy Ambulance and New Order.
 The group also released a self-produced second album, The Key of Dreams.
-However the original line-up split in September 1981 shortly after Paul Wiggin declined to fly to a concert in Helsinki supporting New Order, swallowing up most of their fee by travelling overland.
+However the original line-up split in September 1981 shortly after Paul Wiggin declined to fly to a concert in Helsinki supporting New Order, swallowing up most of their fee as allowed by travelling overland.
 With a North American tour already planned, his fear of flying made his departure inevitable.
 Factory label boss Tony Wilson then tried and failed to recruit then-unknown guitarist Johnny Marr as a replacement.

 Abandoning much of the existing live set, the Cassidy brothers prepared for an upcoming European tour with backing tapes and an extra percussionist John Grice.
 Following a warm-up date in London, the group visited Belgium, Holland and Germany in January 1982 in tandem with Factory labelmates Crispy Ambulance.
 The band then undertook their first North American tour, albeit restricted to the East Coast.